iamayushanand/fhaes/README.md

 It is assumed that the reader has some familiarity with the stages of AES encryption.
 In the next sections I describe some oobservations in both approaches.

+NOTE: To use the high level implementation Uncomment the code-block in the main.rs file and comment out the other main function.

 ### Optimisations and some observations on High level API impl
 - In this implementation the major step of SBox was implemented as a single Lookup Table using the `match_values` API.
 In trivial setting it took ~80ms to execute this stage.
 - The step of Rijndael MixColumns was adapted from the C example on this page [Wikipedia](https://en.wikipedia.org/wiki/Rijndael_MixColumns), This implementation required only bitwise shift, xor operators.
 An attempt was made to use `match_values` here to derive the `b` array faster however it only slowed it down further, Probably because these bitwise operations are optimised even on Integer FHE primitives!.
 This stage also took ~80ms in trivial setting.